 To ensure the Company's strategy continues to be fit for purpose, Energy Networks enlists AccountAbility, an independent company, who own the global standard for stakeholder engagement (AA100000SE), to conduct a full health check audit of engagement strategy and processes.
 This is done to support a programme of continuous improvement and the development of high-quality stakeholder engagement practices.
+Energy Networks achieved 91% in the 2024 AccountAbility audit; obtaining the highest categorisation possible ('Advanced').
+This represents an overall improvement of 25% since the first audit in 2018.

-Energy Networks achieved 89% in the 2023 AccountAbility audit; obtaining the highest categorisation possible ('Advanced').
-This represents an overall improvement of 23% since the first audit in 2018.
 The Company continues to work closely to identify the needs of vulnerable customers and stakeholders as measured by the Ofgem Stakeholder Engagement and Consumer Vulnerability Incentive.
-The scores for this incentive scheme for the regulatory year 2022/23 was 4.5 out of 10.
-This compares to 5.29 in 2021/22 reflecting a challenging year for the business due to the cost of living concerns.
-This was a reward only incentive and no material impact is anticipated on the Company's future revenues.
-The Company will continue to refine and develop strategy and initiatives in respect of both stakeholder engagement and consumer vulnerability.
-Examples include creating Strategic Optimiser teams to act as a conduit between local authorities and the technical optioneering for low carbon technology, offering significant time and cost efficiencies, through local authorities having access to expert electricity network knowledge and the launch of a new Customer Relationship Management system.
+Examples include continuing use of Strategic Optimiser teams to act as a conduit between local authorities and the technical optioneering for low-carbon technology, offering significant time and cost efficiencies, through local authorities having access to expert electricity network knowledge and the continued development of the Company's Customer Relationship Management system.